Last updated November 15, 2022

-All three new spa amenities at The Lodge of Woodloch have many health benefits, and when used together in a specific sequence the benefits are truly outstanding.
+All three new spa amenities at The Lodge of Woodloch have many health benefits.
+When used together in a specific sequence, the benefits are truly outstanding.

-“I suggest doing the circuit of hot to cold three times, but you can do more repetitions if you like,” says Shepherd.
+“I suggest doing the circuit of hot to cold three times.
+You can, of course, do more repetitions if you like,” says Shepherd.

 Be cautious though: Before you try the circuit, if you have high blood pressure or heart disease, even if they are well controlled, check with your doctor to make sure the temperature changes won’t be dangerous for your health.
 Heat and the heat-and-cold circuit can cause blood pressure to fluctuate unpredictably.
-Also don’t stay beyond 15 minutes in any hot or cold room or tub, and avoid them altogether if you are pregnant.
+Also, don’t stay beyond 15 minutes in any hot or cold room or tub.
+You should avoid them altogether if you are pregnant.

 2. New Spa Amenity: CBD Oil Massage

 Although not a brand-new spa amenity at The Lodge at Woodloch, CBD oil is on their spa menu.
 I gave it a try during a Lodge massage, after Ms. Shepherd suggested it might relieve the arthritis discomfort I have in both of my thumbs (a hazard of being a writer and an artist-maker).